dengpeng/gram/README.md

 GRAM is a simple Java based application which serves _mock_ API end points flexibly defined using a **RESTful interface** or using an integrated **web app**.

 The defined mock API end points can be accessed at the same server under the sub-path `/mock/`.
-Some information of requests to each mock end point will be logged (remote IP, query parameters etc.) and can be looked up.
+Some information of the requests made to each mock end point will be logged (remote IP, query parameters etc.) and can be looked up.

 The server does not have backend persistence (yet), which means all configurations get lost upon server shutdown.
 However the server supports loading data from a JSON configuration file during start-up.
 The file can be specified using command line parameter `--data`, or simply be named "`data.json`" and put together with the server jar file.

+## Get started

+1. Start server

+       java -jar gram-0.0.1-SNAPSHOT.jar

+2. Open browser and go to: http://localhost:9000/ , or interact directly with the REST-interface at http://localhost:9000/config

+3. All defined end points can be accessed at http://localhost:9000/mock/*

+### Command-Line Parameters

+* `--server.port=<port>`

+  Server by default starts with port *9000*.
+Use this parameter to change to other port.

+* `--data=<JSON data file>`

+  Server by default starts with no end point definition.
+If a file named `data.json` exists in the same directory the JAR file is executed, or any file specified using `--data`, server will attempt to parse the file content into end point definitions and load them.
+(File format must be JSON, the content should look similar to the response of GET-request to REST-API `/config?download`)

 ## End Point Definition